USMC Human Research Protection Program

-The protection for the rights and welfare of research subjects is an accepted service responsibility and a requirement under federal law (32CFR219).
+Protection of the rights and welfare of research subjects is an accepted service responsibility and a requirement under federal regulation (32CFR219).

-- The USMC HRPP is the contact for projects conducted by or funded by all other Marine Corps commands and for all projects by external performers that are not funded by the Marine Corps, but will use Marine Corps personnel, data, or assistance.
+• The USMC HRPP is the contact for projects conducted by or funded by all other Marine Corps commands and for all projects by external performers that are not funded by the Marine Corps, but will use Marine Corps personnel or data.
 The USMC HRPP also includes the USMC Institutional Review Board (IRB), which provides IRB services to all three HRPPs.

 This is the USMC HRPP website.
 For definitive information about the M&RA and MCSC HRPPs, reach out to those offices.